nirajkamal/PortfolioCS/src/assets/blogs/pytorch-certification-course.md

 ### Inspiration: The Snack-Sized Learning Approach {#snack-inspiration}

-The structure and philosophy behind these labs were deeply inspired by the [<u>Granite Snack Cookbook</u>](https://github.com/ibm-granite-community/granite-snack-cookbook),a collection of bite-sized, practical tutorials that break down complex AI concepts into digestible lessons.
+The structure and philosophy behind these labs were inspired by a project my other team-mates were working on - the [<u>Granite Snack Cookbook</u>](https://github.com/ibm-granite-community/granite-snack-cookbook/blob/main/recipes/Fine_Tuning/FineTuning_with_Unsloth.ipynb), a collection of bite-sized, practical tutorials that break down complex AI concepts into digestible lessons.
 Each "recipe" in the Snack Cookbook focuses on a single concept with minimal code - typically just 1-2 code blocks per step - making it perfect for beginners who can feel overwhelmed by information density.

 I adopted this same philosophy for the PyTorch labs: **each lab contains 5-7 small, focused steps with just enough code to understand each concept, combined with detailed visual illustrations**.
 This approach is especially beneficial for beginners because: